cpaterno/csc-212-s18/lab-12/README.md

 and the dictionary will be copied to you directory.

 Your goal is to read all of the words in the 'american-english' dictionary to the unordered set, and then you will read each word of each of the books, and output words that have spelling errors.
 The starter code will include the necessary code to open the files, and get the tokens.
+Be sure to use the string helper functions to sanitize each word before looking it up in the English dictionary set.

 #### How to code it